briansimiyuj/doctor-appointment-app/README.md

       5. Create a Note Prescription component and mount it on the Note List component and pass note.prescription as a prop
       6. Create a Note Follow Up component and mount it on the Note List component and pass note.followUpDate as a prop

+  ### Document Tab Component

+  Document Tab Component will be used to upload, view, download, and delete documents.

+    1. Set the active tab to "Documents" by default on the Patient Details Context
+    2. Create a component for the Document Tab and mount it on the Tab Content component with id of "documents"
+    3. Create a component for the Document Tab Header and mount it on the Document Tab component

 ### Settings Context